jinglingca/Nanodegree-project/README.md

 # Nanodegree-project
-1. This file contains 4 projects in nanodegress
+1. This file contains 4 projects in nanodegress.
+Python codes are used in all projects.

-2. From the second project to the fifth project
-3. Python code is used for those 4 projects
+2. Second Project: In this project, I work on baseball data from Sean Lahman webpage.
+Aim,Identify Batting and biographical information   characteristics for highest salary.